 At issue isn't just software.
 The ACS has recently spoken out on the necessity of open data sets.
 As a condition for publication, any data reported in a manuscript must now either appear in Supplementary Material or be “readily available, without infringements or restrictions.”
 Although this is a positive development, the wait continues for an equivalent statement on the availability of source code.

 Open software systems and open data packages are most useful when they can be readily found by others and used together.
 In an effort to work on this problem, several individuals, including myself, formed The Blue Obelisk group.
-Through this group and others like it, like-minded researches can begin to reap the benefits of openness enjoyed by other fields.
+Through this group and others like it, like-minded researchers can begin to reap the benefits of openness enjoyed by other fields.